-- 3.13.
-You must not engage in bullying behaviour towards others, or support others who engage in bullying behaviour towards others. - 3.14.
-For the purposes of this Code, "bullying behaviour" is any behaviour in which: - a a person or a group of people repeatedly behaves unreasonably towards another person or a group of persons, and - b the behaviour creates a risk to health and safety. - 3.15.
-Bullying behaviour may involve, but is not limited to, any of the following types of behaviour: - a aggressive, threatening or intimidating conduct - b belittling or humiliating commentsc spreading malicious rumours - d teasing, practical jokes
+- 3.8 You must not engage in bullying behaviour towards others. - 3.9 For the purposes of this Code, "bullying behaviour" is any behaviour in which: - a a person or a group of people repeatedly behaves unreasonably towards another person or a group of persons, and b the behaviour creates a risk to health and safety.

-- or 'initiation ceremonies' - e exclusion from work-related events - f unreasonable work expectations, including too much or too little work, or work below or beyond a worker's skill level - g displaying offensive material - h pressure to behave in an inappropriate manner. - 3.16.
-All Council officials, including Councillors, that become aware of bullying of another Council official are required to immediately report details to their supervisor, manager, Manager People and Culture, Public Officer, Professional Conduct Coordinator or the General Manager.
+- 3.10 Bullying behaviour may involve, but is not limited to, any of the following types of behaviour: - a aggressive, threatening or intimidating conduct - b belittling or humiliating comments - c spreading malicious rumours - d teasing, practical jokes or 'initiation ceremonies' - e exclusion from work-related events - f unreasonable work expectations, including too much or too little work, or work below or beyond a worker's skill level - g displaying offensive material - h pressure to behave in an inappropriate manner.